Fully Dynamic All Pairs All Shortest Paths: Correctness of

 Finally, to see that invariant assertion~$\ref{proof:item1}$ holds at the beginning of the $(k+1)$-th iteration, let the min-key at the $(k+1)$-th iteration be $[wt_{k+1}, x_{k+1}, y_{k+1}]$.
 Observe that triples with weight $wt_{k+1}$ starting with $x_{k+1}$ and ending in $y_{k+1}$ can be created either by left extending or right extending the triples of smaller weight.
 And since for each of iteration $\le k$, invariant assertion~$\ref{proof:claim2}$ holds for any extension, we conclude that invariant assertion~$\ref{proof:item1}$ holds at the beginning of the $(k+1)$-th iteration.
 This finishes our maintenance step.

 {\bf Termination:} The condition to exit the loop is $H_c = \emptyset$.
 Because invariant assertion $\ref{proof:item1}$ maintains in $H_c$ all the triples already processed, then $H_c = \emptyset$ implies that there are no other triples to extend in the graph $G$ that contain the updated node $v$.
 Moreover, because of invariant assertion $\ref{proof:item1}$, every triple containing the node $v$ inserted into $H_c = \emptyset$, has been correctly decremented from the \systemend.
-Also, since invariant assertion $\ref{proof:item6}$ holds, every THT and TLHT containing the node $v$ has been completely deleted from the \systemend.
-Finally, for invariant assertion $\ref{proof:item3}$, the sets $L, L^{*}, R, R^{*}$ are correctly maintained.
+Finally, for invariant assertion $\ref{proof:item3}$, the stacks $L, L^{*}, R, R^{*}$ are correctly maintained.
 This completes the proof. \end{proof}

 For \fullyfixup, we first show that Algorithm \ref{algo:ffixup} computes the correct distances for all the SPs in the updated graph $G'$ (Lemma \ref{proof:fflem01}).
 Moreover, we process all the \emph{new} SPs in $G'$ (Lemma \ref{proof:fflem0}).
 Finally, we show that data structures and counts are correctly maintained after the algorithm (Lemma \ref{proof:fflem}).
 Here we use the notion of a \emph{\freshend} LHT for a triple that represents at least one path that is in $P$ but not in $P^*$.
 We will consider \fresh triples in Lemma \ref{proof:fflem0} and Observation \ref{obs:fresh}.